lsst-uk/lasair4/docs/source/about.md

 heritage in leading astronomical surveys, data processing and analysis.
 The hope is that Lasair will be of value to the worldwide community, not just to the the UK consortium.

+Please see and cite our paper:
+[R.D.Williams et. al., Enabling science from the Rubin alert stream with Lasair](https://doi.org/10.1093/rasti/rzae024), RAS Techniques and Instruments, **3**,1, 362  (2024).

 ## The Lasair approach
 **Lasair is a platform for scientists to make science; it does not try to make the science itself.**